IBM/dbb-git-migration-modeler/README.md

 These identified artifacts can be spread across multiples libraries but you are certain they are all owned by the same application.

 To limit the scope of the extraction, this list of datasets to analyze must be passed to the [Extract Applications script (1-extractApplication.sh)](./src/scripts/1-extractApplications.sh).
-In this use case, a specific Applications mapping file should be passed to the [Extract Applications script](./src/scripts/1-extractApplications.sh), with a universal filter being used as naming convention.
+In this use case, a specific `Applications Mapping` YAML file should be passed to the [Extract Applications script](./src/scripts/1-extractApplications.sh), with a universal filter being used as naming convention.

-The following is an example of such Application Mappings file (named *applicationMappings-CATMAN.yaml*)
+The following is an example of such an `Applications Mapping` YAML file (named *applicationsMapping-CATMAN.yaml*)
 ~~~~YAML
 applications:
   - application: "Catalog Manager"